Earthquakes on May 8, 2026

 south of the Fiji Islands

-A magnitude 4.6 earthquake was recorded south of the Fiji Islands on May 8, 2026 at 21:16 UTC.
-At 576.5 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-Coordinates: -22.918°, 179.230°.
+Reports of a magnitude 4.4 earthquake south of the Fiji Islands came in on May 8, 2026 at 21:16 UTC.
+At 563.0 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
+The epicenter is at -22.833°, 179.224°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.6 event page for the full report, ShakeMap, and citizen-reported intensity data.
+See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08